This post is excerpted from Ken Smith’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

 Principle 1: Enthusiasm

-Frank Bettger was a major league baseball player before he got in the insurance business.
+Frank Bettger was a major league baseball player before he got into the insurance business.
 He was playing with a minor league team and got fired.
 The manager thought he was lazy and he said “all I'm trying to do is hide my nervousness”.

 So he got on with another team and made a vow that he would never have anyone call him lazy again.
 The first day on this other team he got out there and he was a ball of fire.
-He was all over the place, and in fact the local newspaper actually called him "Pep" Bettger just because of his enthusiasm.
+He was all over the place, and in fact, the local newspaper actually called him "Pep" Bettger just because of his enthusiasm.

 And what he found was that the benefits of acting enthusiastic helped him overcome his fear, and it affected the other players around him and they became enthusiastic too.
 And then he felt better after the game than he did before it.

-Later, Bettger got into the insurance business, and was failing miserably at it.
+Later, Bettger got into the insurance business and was failing miserably at it.
 His manager told him “You're not cut out to be a salesperson.
 I'm cutting off your draw, go look for another job.”
 Bettger left there that day and he knew he had issues to address.

 It just so happened that Dale Carnegie himself was holding a course in Philadelphia and Bettger went that night.
 Carnegie was talking about the importance of enthusiasm.
 And as he sat in on the session he thought back to when he was a baseball player, and how he used enthusiasm when he played baseball.
-He went in the next morning, and convinced his manager to give him one more month.
+He went in the next morning and convinced his manager to give him one more month.

 William James was a Harvard professor and he's considered the American father of psychology.
 He made a great discovery - that feelings follow actions.
-Sometimes we think we'll do something if we feel a certain way, but it's it's actually the opposite.
-Basically you do something and then you get the feeling that goes with it.
+Sometimes we think we'll do something if we feel a certain way, but it's actually the opposite.
+Basically, you do something and then you get the feeling that goes with it.